The more I learn, the more I’m humbled by how little I know

 This baby was a dream of ours for so long, that I never thought we'd actually own it.
 But around Christmas time, someone was selling it off for a price I couldn't refuse, and we became the proud owner of one of the most coveted lenses in the Canon line up.

 It's as tack sharp as they come, it is faster than anything out there and about as heavy as a full camera backpack (11.8 lbs!)
-I've yet to really see what this baby can do, as we've only had it for a few months so I'll have to come back after a few full months of shooting with it to give an in-depth review.

-But for anyone who is looking to reach out and get close to your subject, especially in low light or with fast action, this is the lens to do it with.
+Anyone who is looking to reach out and get close to your subject, especially in low light or with fast action, this is the lens to do it with.

 This is a great lens when you're hiking or want to travel light.
 It has plenty of wide angle capabilities and enough zoom to get you onto your subject for anything but those real long range objects.
 It's not the best for low light, but it does its job when trying to go light weight.

 I've found it's a great lens to keep as a back up, or when you don't want to draw any attention to yourself which usually happens when you have any of the big white Professional lenses attached.
+You'd be surprised when that can actually work in ways it's not supposed to.

 This isn't a lens we use all that often, but its good to keep as a back-up, so there is no use to get rid of it.